A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Study of the Common Structure of Software Dependency Graphs

 \section{Study of the Common Structure of Software Dependency Graphs}

 We want to determine whether there exists structures shared by different software applications.
-As the production of those software packages is influenced by different factors (management and development teams, development techniques, ...), it is \textit{a priori} expected that there is no common structure.
-On the opposite, finding common structures would be an interesting fact, it would mean that there exists common evolution mechanisms across application domains and development styles.
-Hence, our first research question reads:
+As the production of those software packages is influenced by different factors (management and development teams, development techniques, etc.), it is \textit{a priori} expected that there is no common structure.
+To the opposite, finding common structures would be an interesting fact as it would mean that there exists common evolution mechanisms shared across application domains and development styles.
+Hence, our first research question is: